 We plan for different seasons to keep nectar flowing.
 Succession sowing and staggered planting ensure flowers are always present.

-Evergreen shrubs and perennial host plants keep the garden looking good all year.
-Early-season nectar sources help new adults.
-Late-season bloomers support migrants and help them get ready for colder months.
+Evergreen shrubs and perennial host plants keep the garden structured and supportive year-round.
+Early-season nectar sources help newly emerged adults gain energy.
+Late-season bloomers support migrating butterflies and help them prepare for less favourable periods, such as dry or cooler conditions.

 We use butterfly host plant databases and field guides to pick species.
 We follow invasive plant advisories to avoid harming local ecosystems while building a resilient butterfly garden.